 (Address):

-(2) The offeror currently possesses the material Yes [] No []

-If yes, the offeror purchased the material from a Government selling agency or other source.
+(2) The offeror currently possesses the material Yes [] No [] If yes, the offeror purchased the material from a Government selling agency or other source.
 Yes [] No [] If yes, complete the following:

 Government Selling Agency:

-Contract Number:

-Contract Date: (Month, Year):

 Other Source:

 Address:

-Address:

-(3) The material has been altered or modified.
-Yes [ ] No [ ]
+Date Acquired: (Month/Year)

+Date Acquired: (Month/Year)

 If Yes, complete the following:

 Name of the company that performed the alternation or modification:

 Address:

 Complete description of the alterations or modifications:

 (4) The material has been reconditioned.
-Yes [ ] No [ ]
+Yes [] No []

 If Yes, complete the following:

 (i) The price offered includes the cost of reconditioning /refurbishment.
 Yes [] No []

 (ii) Name of the company that reconditioned the material.

 (iii) Description of any work done or to be done, including the components to be replaced and the applicable rebuild standard.

 The material contains cure-dated components.
 Yes [] No []

 If Yes, complete the following:

 (i) The price includes replacement of cure-dated components.
 Yes [] No [] (ii) Cure date:

 (5) The material has data plates attached.
 Yes [] No []

 If Yes, insert all information contained on the data plate.

 (6) The offered material is in its original package.
-Yes [ ] No [ ]
+Yes [] No []

 If yes, complete the following:

 Contract Number

 NSN

 CAGE Code

 Part Number

 Other Markings/Data

 (7) The offeror has supplied this same material (National Stock Number) to the Government

 before.

-Yes []No []
+Yes [] No []